 The main benefit of having ISO options is startup employees do not have to pay tax on the day they exercise their equity (unless you owe AMT).
 In order to receive that benefit, however, you need to meet certain holding periods.

 The holding period requirement states: the day you sell the stock needs to be at least 2 years after the day your options were granted, and 1 year after the day your options were exercised.

 Let’s see what that looks like on our option payout graph:

 If either of these holdings periods is not met, your options are treated as NSOs.
 That means the red line comes back into play and you will need to pay ordinary income tax.
 You still maintain the ISO benefit, however, of not paying this tax until the day you sell the stock.

-To end this section, we’ll cover some common times that people decide to exercise their options.
+To finish, we’ll cover common times startup employees decide to exercise their options.

 One of the most common times is upon termination.
 As discussed in Part 1, most companies require you to exercise your vested options within a set window of time after leaving the company.
 This window is usually 30 to 90 days.

 When this happens, you are exercising at some point in the middle of the grant’s life.
 That means you will most likely pay some mix of Ordinary Income tax and Capital Gains tax upon the sale of the stock.